Lead service lines raise infant blood lead 1.6 times. Most infants are never tested in the window when this matters.

 If you have an LSL, the corrective interventions are concrete: run cold-water taps for 30-60 seconds before drawing water after any period of standing (overnight, after work).
 Use NSF/ANSI 53-certified filters for cooking and drinking.
 Never use hot tap water for formula or cooking, hot water dissolves more lead than cold.
 Replace the line on your side of the curb stop when financially feasible.
 Many municipalities now offer subsidized replacement programs.

-If you have an infant being formula-fed, the highest-leverage intervention is simple: do not reconstitute formula with hot tap water, run the cold tap before drawing, and use bottled or filtered water for the first year.
-These are evidence-based and they cost less than a single can of formula.
+If you have a formula-fed infant, the biggest thing you can do is easy.
+Never mix formula with hot tap water, run the cold tap first, and use bottled or filtered water for the first year.
+All of it is backed by evidence and it costs less than one can of formula.

 Test the source closest to the formula bottle: your kitchen tap.

-NSF 42 doesn't.
-NSF 53 does.
-The pipe from the main to the meter may still be lead.
-This is not a historical problem.
+NSF 42 filters skip lead, only NSF 53 catches it.
+And the pipe from the main to your meter may still be lead.
+This is happening now, not decades ago.

 Support the mission to end lead poisoning.
 Get a FluoroSpec for someone you care about.